When the Police Violate Your Rights, Evidence Can Often Be Suppressed

 - Statements made while in police custody

 At Duffy Law, our attorneys regularly file motions to suppress evidence in criminal cases and aggressively advocate for our clients’ rights.
-To schedule a free case evaluation with a member of our legal team, contact us online or call our office today at 203-946-2000.
+To schedule a case evaluation with a member of our legal team, contact us online or call our office today at 203-946-2000.

 As a General Rule, Police Need a Search Warrant to Search Your Home, Car, or Person